onnx/turnkeyml/src/turnkeyml/llm/README.md

 ## Install

 1. Clone: `git clone https://github.com/onnx/turnkeyml.git`
+1. `cd turnkeyml` (where `turnkeyml` is the repo root of your TurnkeyML clone)
+    - Note: be sure to run these installation instructions from the repo root.
 1. Create and activate a conda environment:
     1. `conda create -n tk-llm python=3.10`
     1. `conda activate tk-llm`
-1. `cd turnkeyml` (where `turnkeyml` is the repo root of your TurnkeyML clone)
 1. Install lemonade: `pip install -e .[llm]`
     - or `pip install -e .[llm-oga-dml]` if you want to use `onnxruntime-genai` (see [OGA](#install-onnxruntime-genai))
 1. `lemonade -h` to explore the LLM tools

 ## Syntax

 The `lemonade` CLI uses the same style of syntax as `turnkey`, but with a new set of LLM-specific tools.
-You can read abhout that syntax [here](https://github.com/onnx/turnkeyml#how-it-works).
+You can read about that syntax [here](https://github.com/onnx/turnkeyml#how-it-works).

 ## Chatting